markhatton/google-ngrams/README.md

 - The output file is sorted by the n-gram's ASCII value
 - Only n-grams matching the pattern defined in `get-ngrams.sh` will be included, all others will be discarded.
 The hard-coded pattern is all n-grams matching `[A-Za-z' ]+`, i.e. only terms containing alphabetical characters and the apostrophe character.
 You may wish to modify this pattern to, e.g. include accented characters or numerals.

+### Parallel execution

+N-grams may be downloaded in parallel using GNU parallel: https://www.gnu.org/software/parallel/

+Use the `-p` option to enable parallel processing, for example:

+    ./get-allngrams.sh -p 4 5

+Will download and process all 5-grams in parallel, with a maximum concurrency of 4 simultaneous downloads.

+### Other options

 To download a subset of the corpus:

     ./get-allngrams 3 a b c